|Page tools: Print Page Print All|

 Based upon the boundaries in the Australian Statistical Geography Standard 2016 and 2018 Local Government Areas.
 The area of these regions were calculated on the Albers Projection using ABS standard Geographic Information Systems software using the digital boundaries of the regions.

-Mean household net worth
+Mean household net worth - experimental